 We analyse the relationship between decision speed, collective accuracy, and group cohesion using the following metrics.

-\paragraph{Cohesion} reflects the degree to which the agents, or robots, choose the same option.
-A run is said to be cohesive if all the robots (i.e., the whole swarm) choose the same option \cite{franks|etal:2013}.
-We compute cohesion as the size of the largest sub-population at termination time $T$, obtained by determining the absolute population difference, i.e., $\mathopen|$number robots for $A$ - number robots for $B\mathclose|$ / $N$, where $|.|$ is the absolute value operator.
-For each specific configuration of $q$, $\eta$, and $\eta_{a}$, we report the average cohesion across the set of executed runs.
+\paragraph{Cohesion} reflects the degree to which the robots choose the same option.
+A run is said to be fully cohesive if all the robots (i.e., the whole swarm) choose the same option~\cite{franks|etal:2013}.
+We quantify cohesion at termination time $T$ as the normalised absolute population difference between the number of robots committed to options A and B, that is, $\mathopen|$number robots for A -- number robots for B$\mathclose|$ / $N$, where $|.|$ is the absolute value operator.
+For each configuration of $q$, $\eta$, and $\eta_{a}$, we report the average cohesion across all runs.

-\paragraph{Accuracy} represents the probability that the swarm chooses the best option.
-For each tested configuration, we compute accuracy by calculating the proportion of runs that reached the quorum $Q=0.75$ for the best option A. A run is considered accurate when $A_D+A_E$ $\ge N\times Q$, i.e., 75\% of the population has selected option A. When the two options are of equal quality (i.e., $q=1$), reaching quorum $Q$ for either option is considered an accurate decision.
+\paragraph{Accuracy} represents the probability that the swarm selects the best option.
+For each tested configuration, we compute accuracy as the proportion of runs that reach quorum $Q=0.75$ for the best option A. A run is considered accurate when $A_D+A_E$ $\ge N\times Q$, i.e., when 75\% of the population has selected option A. When the two options have equal quality ($q=1$), reaching quorum $Q$ for either option is considered an accurate decision.

 \paragraph{Decision speed} measures how quickly the swarm reaches a collective decision.
-We compute decision speed as the average number of timesteps taken to reach the quorum $Q=0.75$ in favour of any option.
-Therefore, runs that fail to reach the quorum within the designated time limit $T$ are disregarded.
+We compute it as the mean number of time steps taken to reach quorum $Q=0.75$ for either option.
+Therefore, runs that fail to reach the quorum within the designated time limit $T$ are excluded from this calculation.